nschlimm/EasyKey.shellmenu/README.md

 # Get started

-Easy !
+Easy ! 😎
-Clone this repository.
-Then look into `example.sh` and update that to write your own menu.
+1. Clone this repository.
+2. Then look into `example.sh`
+3. Update that to write your own menu.
-Start with `bash example.sh`.
+4. To start the menu run `example.sh` (or rename as you wish)

 Or look into [EasyKey.git](https://github.com/nschlimm/EasyKey.shellmenu/tree/main/EasyKey.git) `git.sh` oder [EasyKey.kubectl](https://github.com/nschlimm/EasyKey.shellmenu/tree/main/EasyKey.kubectl) `kubectl.sh`.
 Two utilities based on EasyKey.shellmenu that I use in my daily work.

 # Syntax